-Spatial joins are typically divided into two phases, i.e., the filtering phase and the refinement phase (Jacox and Samet 2007).
+Point-in-polygon test has been extensively investigated by the computational geometry and spatial database research communities.
+While computational geometry research usually focuses on a single point and polygon pair, spatial database research addresses the overall efficiency on testing a large set of points and polygons that can be abstracted as a special type of spatial joins.
+Spatial joins are typically divided into two phases, i.e., the filtering phase and the refinement phase [5].
 The filtering phase utilizes some pre-built or on-the-fly constructed spatial indices to pair subsets of points and subsets of polygons for further refinements.
 The refinement phase in the point-in-polygon test based spatial joins applies computational geometry algorithms to determine whether a point is within a polygon for paired points and polygons.
-Obviously, building indices incurs additional overheads but can significantly reduce the numbers of required point-in-polygon tests and improve spatial join efficiency.
-In addition to the classic ray-casting based point-in-polygon test algorithm with linear complexity with respect to the number of vertices in a polygon (which does not need preprocessing), several new algorithms have been proposed in recent years (Wang et al 2005, Li et al 2007, Jimenez et al 2009, Yang et al 2010).
-In some of these approaches, points and polygons that are indexed by a same grid tessellation can be paired directly without requiring tree traversals that typically involve irregular memory accesses which can be expensive on modern hardware (Hennessy and Patterson 2011).
+Obviously, building indices incurs additional overheads but can significantly reduce the number of required point-in-polygon tests and improve spatial join efficiency.